-5.9.2 Bit Synchronization
+5.15.2 Bit Synchronization

 The bit synchronization algorithm extracts the clock from the incoming symbols.
-The algorithm requires that the expected data rate is programmed as described in Section 5.7.
+The algorithm requires that the expected data rate is programmed as described in Section 5.13.
 Re-synchronization is performed continuously to adjust for error in the incoming symbol rate.

-5.9.3 Byte Synchronization
+5.15.3 Byte Synchronization

 Byte synchronization is achieved by a continuous sync word search.
-The sync word is a 16 bit configurable field (can be repeated to get a 32 bit) that must be inserted at the start of the packet by the transmitter (for example the CC115L, CC110L, or CC1101).
-The MSB in the sync word must be transmitted first.
+The sync word is a 16 bit configurable field (can be repeated to get a 32 bit) that is automatically inserted at the start of the packet by the modulator in transmit mode.
+The MSB in the sync word is sent first.
 The demodulator uses this field to find the byte boundaries in the stream of bits.
-The sync word will also function as a system identifier, since only packets with the correct predefined sync word will be received if the sync word detection in RX is enabled in register MDMCFG2 (see Section 5.12.1).
+The sync word will also function as a system identifier, since only packets with the correct predefined sync word will be received if the sync word detection in RX is enabled in register MDMCFG2 (see Section 5.18.1).
 The sync word detector correlates against the user-configured 16 or 32 bit sync word.
 The correlation threshold can be set to 15/16, 16/16, or 30/32 bits match.
 The sync word can be further qualified using the preamble quality indicator mechanism described below and/or a carrier sense condition.
 The sync word is configured through the SYNC1 and SYNC0 registers.

-5.10 Packet Handling Hardware Support
+5.16 Packet Handling Hardware Support

-The CC113L has built-in hardware support for packet oriented radio protocols and the packet handler can be configured to implement the following (if enabled):
+The CC110L has built-in hardware support for packet oriented radio protocols.
+In transmit mode, the packet handler can be configured to add the following elements to the packet stored in the TX FIFO: